Ann Chahroudi, MD, PhD

 Katie Lambert

-Thera Lee, Jakob Habib, Cameron Robinson, Alyssa Brooks, Chevaughn Waller, Nils Schoof, Ferzan Uddin, Brianna Williams, Gloria Mensah, Anna Horner, Dominique Monroe, Jordan Nelson, Sophia Sukkestad, Danielle Oliver, Margaret Neja, Divine Burgess, Lakshita Lopez, Tzoalli Anaya, Zain Siddiqi, Jess Kilcullen, Tisha Sundaram
+Thera Lee, Jakob Habib, Cameron Robinson, Alyssa Brooks, Chevaughn Waller, Nils Schoof, Ferzan Uddin, Brianna Williams, Gloria Mensah, Anna Horner, Dominique Monroe, Jordan Nelson, Sophia Sukkestad, Danielle Oliver, Margaret Neja, Divine Burgess, Lakshita Lopez, Tzoalli Anaya, Zain Siddiqi, Jess Kilcullen, Trisha Sundaram, Elizabeth Lampros, Alexis King

 (this list contains many PhDs / PhDs in progress / MDs in progress and an RN - a great group of individuals whose technical support helped make the science happen!)